The Big Tell: Filmmakers Zach Green and Jackie Schuster tell the story of a fighter from Farmersville

 A panel of judges carefully selects ten ideas, and the ten winning filmmakers receive a $5,000 grant to create their films.
 The films are then showcased as part of The Big Tell.

-One of those big ideas came from Jeremy Miller and the story of a local man rapping about history at schools all over the country.
+One of those big ideas came from Ernesto Pulido and the story of truck drivers in the Central Valley.

-The film “School Yard Rap” will air in full in The Big Tell special along with the other Central Valley stories selected this year.
+The film “Unsung Hero” will air in full in The Big Tell special along with the other Central Valley stories selected this year.

 The Big Tell is airing on Saturday, Nov.
 26 at 8:00 pm on KSEE24.